Random-Cluster Dynamics in $\mathbb{Z}^2$: Preliminaries

 for some constant $\lambda > 0$.
 Alexander \cite{KA} showed that (\ref{prelim:edc-finite}) implies (\ref{prelim:strong-mixing}) for a certain class of boundary conditions $\eta$ when $q$ is an integer.
 In Section \ref{section:boundary-conditions} we will show, using the machinery developed in \cite{KA}, that (\ref{prelim:strong-mixing}) holds for all side-homogeneous boundary conditions $\eta$ for any (not necessarily integer) $q \ge 1$.
+We shall see that (\ref{prelim:strong-mixing}) does not hold for arbitrary boundary conditions (see, e.g., Figure \ref{prelim:figure2}(b), together with the detailed explanation in Section \ref{section:boundary-conditions}).